Many students are unaware of their rights and responsibilities as tenants but it is crucial before moving in to understand what these are.

 In some cases your repair may not be covered under section 11.
-If the broken facility is provided by the landlord under the contract, there is likely an obligation for the landlord to fix it. landlord is providing you with the broken facilities under the contract. such as a washing machine or furniture, there is likely to be a contractual obligation on the landlord to fix these items.
+If the broken facility is provided by the landlord under the contract, such as a washing machine or furniture, there is likely to be a contractual obligation on the landlord to fix these items.

 Responsibility to report repairs

-Before the landlord can begin repairs, you will need to send them an official report explaining the problem.
+Before the landlord can begin repairs, you will need to report the problem.
 It is far better to report the repair in writing by letter or email.
-This will formally inform the landlord of the issue even if it is urgent and will create a paper trail.
+This will formally notify the landlord of the issue even if it is urgent and will create a paper trail.
 If you do have a burst pipe or an urgent matter like this, then a telephone call before something in writing is appropriate.

 Right to visit the property